minhhy2801/kintone-java-sdk/website/versioned_docs/version-0.2.0/reference/model/app/form/field/input/form-fields-input-lookup.md

 ---
-id: form-fields-input-time
+id: version-0.2.0-form-fields-input-lookup
-title: Time
+title: Lookup
-sidebar_label: Time
+sidebar_label: Lookup
+original_id: form-fields-input-lookup
 ---

 Get a list of fields and their settings.